Craigie Fresh IGA employees started a four-week challenge to support the Australian Lions Children’s Mobility Challenge on February 29.

 “The idea being that most of them are going to donate $7 a week and $28 overall.

-The Padbury resident said there would also be donation tins at the end of each counter in the store.
+The Padbury resident said there would also be donation tins at the end of each counter.

 The Lions club will channel funds raised to cerebral palsy support associations to supply mobility devices and walkers for children with the physical disability.

 Secretary Robert Bates said it empowered children who could not walk unassisted to reach their potential, getting them out of wheelchairs and onto their feet so that they were able to walk, play, explore and socialise.

 “This makes them stronger – physically, emotionally and mentally,” he said.